• home

 Pincus recognized the potential to expand beyond the high school setting and explore more and more challenging topics including racism, LGBT acceptance, and human rights issues and more.
 The next step was clear: Create an open forum to empower students to use their “arts voices” to inspire social change.

 What evolved was a one-day annual conference filled with panel discussions, interactive workshops, keynote speakers and student performances which would encourage and enable students to produce their own original works of theater, film and dance.
 The conference serves to launch new works created by students, which they can showcase in their own communities and, at the same time, inspire change.
+As the years passed STC is bringing their work into our schools with Voices of Change and has instituted the Summer Ambassador Leadership Program for students across to gather and raise their arts voices as a catalyst for change in their communities.

 Stage the Change is sponsored by Tilles Center for the Performing Arts at LIU Post & Hauppauge Public Schools.